devhl-labs/CocApi/docs/apis/ClansApi.md

             // config.AddApiKeyPrefix("authorization", "Bearer");

             var apiInstance = new ClansApi(config);
-            var locationId = 56;  // int? | Filter by clan location identifier.
-For list of available locations, refer to getLocations operation.  (optional) var minMembers = 56;  // int? | Filter by minimum number of clan members (optional) var maxMembers = 56;  // int? | Filter by maximum number of clan members (optional) var minClanPoints = 56;  // int? | Filter by minimum amount of clan points. (optional) var minClanLevel = 56;  // int? | Filter by minimum clan level. (optional) var limit = 56;  // int? | Limit the number of items returned in the response. (optional) var name = "name_example";  // string? | Search clans by name.
+            var locationId = 56;  // int | Filter by clan location identifier.
+For list of available locations, refer to getLocations operation.  (optional) var minMembers = 56;  // int | Filter by minimum number of clan members (optional) var maxMembers = 56;  // int | Filter by maximum number of clan members (optional) var minClanPoints = 56;  // int | Filter by minimum amount of clan points. (optional) var minClanLevel = 56;  // int | Filter by minimum clan level. (optional) var limit = 56;  // int | Limit the number of items returned in the response. (optional) var name = "name_example";  // string | Search clans by name.
 If name is used as part of search query, it needs to be at least three characters long.
-Name search parameter is interpreted as wild card search, so it may appear anywhere in the clan name.  (optional) var warFrequency = "warFrequency_example";  // string? | Filter by clan war frequency (optional) var after = "after_example";  // string? | Return only items that occur after this marker.
+Name search parameter is interpreted as wild card search, so it may appear anywhere in the clan name.  (optional) var warFrequency = "warFrequency_example";  // string | Filter by clan war frequency (optional) var after = "after_example";  // string | Return only items that occur after this marker.
 Before marker can be found from the response, inside the 'paging' property.
-Note that only after or before can be specified for a request, not both.  (optional) var before = "before_example";  // string? | Return only items that occur before this marker.
+Note that only after or before can be specified for a request, not both.  (optional) var before = "before_example";  // string | Return only items that occur before this marker.
 Before marker can be found from the response, inside the 'paging' property.
-Note that only after or before can be specified for a request, not both.  (optional) var labelIds = "labelIds_example";  // string? | Comma separatered list of label IDs to use for filtering results. (optional)
+Note that only after or before can be specified for a request, not both.  (optional) var labelIds = "labelIds_example";  // string | Comma separatered list of label IDs to use for filtering results. (optional)

             try
             {